nhartland/dashengine/README.md

 ### Dashboard system
 1. Each dashboard page should be built around a dataset of queries setup when the page is first viewed.
-2. There should be a `meta` dashboard for each page, giving the time cost of each query.
+2. There should be a `profiling` dashboard available, giving the cost in time, local memory usage, and bytes processed in BigQuery.

 ### Query caching
 Query results are cached in memory via